 She currently is an adjunct faculty member at the College of the Siskiyous Department of Biology, where she has developed and taught environmental science and introductory biology courses.

-She has also taken on bookkeeping, payroll and human resources tasks, and serves as our volunteer coordinator.
 With previous experience in retail and continuing as an entrepreneur, she is currently enrolled in the accounting program at the College of the Siskiyous.

 With primary responsibility for donor and supporter relations, she also organizes and coordinates special events and develops fundraising strategies.
 Bianca edits and produces our monthly email newsletter, keeps our website and social media communications up to date, and is the key contact for the press and public relations.